-The 5 Best Haze Machines 2021 – Pro and Budget Options
+The 5 Best Haze Machines of 2023– Pro and Budget Options

 Haze machines emit a thinly veiled mist that stays in the air.
 These are often used on stage as they bring an epic effect when used with stage lights and lasers.

 These are different from smoke and fog machines, which create a thick fog that would often stay low on the stage.

 In this article, we’re going to present to you the top 5 haze machines on the market today, from affordable to top of the range options.

 The Best Haze Machines (2023) – At a Glance

 1. Chauvet DJ Hurricane Haze 1DX

 DJ Hurricane Haze 1DX is a professional haze machine that’s easy to use and affordable for anyone looking to buy a serious machine.
 It comes with a smaller tank, 0.4 gals, and it can produce 800 cubic feet per minute (CFM) of haze.

 It’s water-based, so no oily residue will stay on the floor after using this machine.
 Everything is super adjustable from manual options and easily visible due to a large LED screen on the side of the machine.
 The great thing about this machine is that once it has heated up, you don’t need to wait for it to heat up again – just press the controls and puff your haze whenever you want.

 It has a DMX in/out, so you can easily set it up to control it right next to your lights.
 All in all, a great machine for both professional and personal use, whatever suits you the most.